isuttell/package-banner/README.md

   pkg: 'package.json',

   /**
-   * ASCII Font to use
+   * ASCII Font to use.
+See below for more options.
    * @type    {String}
    */
   font: 'graffiti',